-SPAN Courses SPAN 800P - Golden Age Drama 3 hour SPAN 804 - Early Spanish Literature SPAN 808P - Comparative GrammarA comparative and contrastive study of the structures of Spanish a SPAN 814 - Oral, Written & Cultural Fluency Prereq: SPAN 304; SPAN 305 or SPAN 360; graduate stated Designed to raise the students' level of cultural knowled proficiency in oral and written form to that of fluency. tus SPAN 815 - Seminar in Contemporary Spanish Thought .
-Main literary (and in part philosophical) figures and trends i and twenty-first century Spain and Latin America.
-SPAN 816 - Seminar in Contemporary Latin American Prose Writings Main literary trends and most important prose writers of Latin the twentieth and twenty-first centuries.
-SPAN 818 - Seminar in Contemporary Drama Study of the most important present-day dramatists writing in SPAN 820P - Spanish Novel The novels of Spain from the Generation of 1898 to the present SPAN 825P - Modern Spanish Poetry Survey of Spanish and Latin American poetry of the present SPAN 830P - Latin American Literature SPAN 835P - Cervantes SPAN 860P - History of the Spanish Language SPAN 870P - Seminar in Spanish/Latin American Studies The study of literary works and cultural contexts.
-Topic to be so announced in schedule of courses.
-May be taken more the elected an SPAN 875 - Graduate Study Abroad is study wi a researcl SPAN 876 - Graduate Study Abroad is study wi a researcl SPAN 896 - Thesis 6 hour SPAN 897 - Directed Readings in Spanish n literature uate facult or researc SPAN 899 - Independent Studies in Spanish Individual studies and research under the guidance of a facul ty membe
+SPAN 800P - Golden Age Drama3 hours A study of the dramatists of the Golden Age in Spain.

+SPAN 804 - Early Spanish Literature3 hours

+Studies of representative works of Spanish literature from its beginning to 1680.

+SPAN 808P - Comparative Grammar.....3 hours A comparative and contrastive study of the structures of Spanish and English.

+SPAN 814 - Oral, Written & Cultural Fluency3 hours

+Prereq: SPAN 304; SPAN 305 or SPAN 360; graduate status Designed to raise the students' level of cultural knowledge and of proficiency in oral and written form to that of fluency.

+SPAN 815 - Seminar in Contemporary Spanish Thought3 hours Main literary (and in part philosophical) figures and trends in twentieth and twenty-first century Spain and Latin America.

+SPAN 816 - Seminar in Contemporary

+Latin American Prose Writings......3 hours

+Main literary trends and most important prose writers of Latin America in the twentieth and twenty-first centuries.

+SPAN 818 - Seminar in Contemporary Drama3 hours Study of the most important present-day dramatists writing in Spanish.

+SPAN 820P - Spanish Novel......3 hours

+The novels of Spain from the Generation of 1898 to the present.

+SPAN 825P - Modern Spanish Poetry3 hours Survey of Spanish and Latin American poetry of the present day.

+SPAN 830P - Latin American Literature......3 hours

+Survey of representative works of Latin American literature from its beginning to the present period.

+SPAN 835P - Cervantes.....3 hours

+The principal works of Cervantes with special emphasis on Don Quixote.

+SPAN 860P - History of the Spanish Language3 hours

+A study of the development of the Spanish language since its origins as related to phonetic and other linguistic changes.

+SPAN 870P - Seminar in Spanish/Latin American Studies 3 hours

+The study of literary works and cultural contexts.
+Topic to be selected and announced in schedule of courses.
+May be taken more than once.

+SPAN 875 - Graduate Study Abroad3 hours

+Prereg: SPAN 814 or permission of graduate chair

+A study of the language and culture of Hispanic countries.
+This study will be conducted in a Spanish-speaking country; it also requires a research paper to be presented to UNK graduate faculty.
+Offered in Summer.

+SPAN 876 - Graduate Study Abroad3 hours

+Prereq: SPAN 814 or permission of graduate chair

+A study of the language and culture of Hispanic countries.
+This study will be conducted in a Spanish-speaking country; it also requires a research paper to be presented to UNK graduate faculty.
+Offered in Summer.

+SPAN 896 - Thesis6 hours

+SPAN 897 - Directed Readings in Spanish......
+1-3 hours

+Prereq: any 800-level course in Spanish or Spanish-American literature Individual studies and research under the guidance of a graduate faculty member.
+May be taken twice for two separate studies or research approved by the graduate faculty in the specific language.

+SPAN 899 - Independent Studies in Spanish 1-3 hours Individual studies and research under the guidance of a faculty member.